Second French intervention in Mexico: Multinational intervention

 On 9 April, agreements at Orizaba between the allies broke down, as France made increasingly clear that it intended to invade Mexico and interfere in its government in violation of previous treaties.
-Prim consulted with the British and the two agreed to retire their forces after securing that Mexico would devote 80% of custom revenues passing through Veracruz to settle debts with foreign nations.
-Though the British and Spanish agreed to depart at the same time, the perception was that Prim had precipitated the issue and decided, on his own, to put an end to what had been a Spanish-led project from the beginning.
+Prim consulted with the British and the two armies agreed to retire from Mexico after securing that 80% of custom revenues passing through Veracruz would be used to settle debts with foreign nations.
+Though the British and Spanish agreed to depart at the same time, the general perception was that Prim had precipitated the issue and decided, without the Spanish government's authorization, to put an end to what had been a Spanish-led project from the beginning.

-The decision angered the French, who had counted on Spanish support to ease their conquest of Mexico (like how France was helped by Spanish forces and bases in the Philippines for the ongoing conquest of Cochinchina), but also the Captain-General of Cuba Francisco Serrano, who refused to provide Prim with additional ships for the evacuation, and Spanish conservatives who saw it as Prim abandoning a former Spanish colony, a betrayal of Spain's allies and Mexican conservatives sympathetic to Spain.
+Prim's decision angered France, who had counted on Spanish support to ease their conquest of Mexico, much like how the French were being helped by Spanish forces and bases in the Philippines in their ongoing conquest of Cochinchina.
+It also angered the Spanish Captain-General of Cuba Francisco Serrano, who refused to provide Prim with additional ships for the evacuation, and Spanish conservatives who saw the affair as Prim abandoning a former Spanish colony, betraying Spain's allies and Mexican conservatives sympathetic to Spain.
 Prime Minister Leopoldo O'Donnell was ambivalent.
-He did not want to alienate the French, but he didn't like their plan to install an Austrian monarch in Mexico, because the Austrian Empire had been a supporter of the Carlists during the First Carlist War and one of the last European states to recognize Isabel II as queen of Spain.
-France was an ally of Spain, but Austria was not.
-The queen, who had long hoped to install one of her own relatives as monarch in Mexico, prohibited O'Donnell to take any disciplinary action against Prim.
-A French force of 6,500 men began advancing toward Mexico City in early 1862.
+He did not want to alienate the French, but he didn't like their plan to install an Austrian monarch in Mexico, because the Austrian Empire had supported the Carlists during the First Carlist War and had been one of the last European states to recognize Isabel II as queen of Spain.
+"France was an ally of Spain, but Austria was not."
+Likewise the queen, who had long hoped to install one of her own relatives as monarch in Mexico, prohibited O'Donnell to take any disciplinary action against Prim.